vegardit/bash-funk/README.md

 - `BASH_FUNK_NO_PROMPT_GIT`  - if set to any value the Bash prompt will not display GIT branch and modification information.
 - `BASH_FUNK_NO_PROMPT_SVN`  - if set to any value the Bash prompt will not display SVN branch and modification information.
 - `BASH_FUNK_NO_PROMPT_TTY`  - if set to any value the Bash prompt will not display the current tty.
+- `BASH_FUNK_NO_TWEAK_BASH`  - if set to any value bash-funk will not automatically invoke the [-tweak_bash](https://github.com/vegardit/bash-funk/blob/master/modules/misc.md#-tweak_bash) command.

 ### Loading single modules
 All modules are self-containing.
-This means, if you are only interested in the functions provided by one module, you can also directly source that particular module located in the `modules` folder and do not use the `bash-funk.sh` loader script.
+This means, if you are only interested in the commands provided by one module, you can also directly source that particular module located in the `modules` folder and do not use the `bash-funk.sh` loader script.

 ## <a name="license"></a>License